seunghun23/annotate_Platypus_VCF/README.md

  * `RAF` : Reference Allele Frequency, calculated as the number of reads supporting the ref allele divided by the total number of sequencing reads (also 100 - VAF).
  * `Read_Depth` : Total number of reads at the site of the variant (Depth of sequence coverage).
  * `Supporting_Reads` : Total number of reads supporting the variant
  * `ALT_Type` : Indicates whether a variant is Multi-Allelic or Biallelic.
 Multi-Allelic variants are those with more than one possible ALT allele in the original VCF.
 They are decomposed into individual variants per alt allele.
+For example, if a variant has value of 1/2 for GT column in the vcf, this variant is divided into separate entities each with GT of 0/1.
 It is recommended that users review the raw sequencing files (BAM or CRAM) for multi-allelic variants.
  * `sample` : The sample column value extacted from the original VCF.
 The format is `GT:GL:GOF:GQ:NR:NV`